 The REAL ID study, commissioned by the U.S. Travel Association, found that 72 percent of Americans either still did not have a REAL ID-compliant driver’s license or other ID, or they were unsure if they did.
 Other Americans do not have an alternative to REAL ID-compliant driver’s licenses, such as a U.S. passport.

 According to the study, an estimated 99 million Americans may not currently hold the proper identification required to pass through airport security when the deadline hits.
+Because of this, the Department of Homeland Security wants to automate some parts of the application process, TravelPulse reported Nov.
+8.

-Despite efforts by the Department of Homeland Security and TSA to educate Americans about the issue, more than half — 57 percent — of Americans do not even know about the upcoming REAL ID deadline, the study found.
+Despite efforts by Homeland Security and TSA to educate Americans about the issue, more than half — 57 percent — of Americans do not even know about the upcoming REAL ID deadline, the study found.
 To boost those education efforts, the U.S. Travel Association has developed a REAL ID toolkit with resources that can help explain the new security measure and its requirements.

 Here’s what you need to know to help educate attendees flying within the U.S. to your event, come Oct.
 1, 2020: